ecmwf/IonBeam/README.md

 pre-commit install
 ```

-## Credentials
-Make sure there is a `secrets.yaml` file containing the access credentials for the various , use `example_secrets.yaml` as a template.
+Create a `secrets.yaml` file containing the access credentials for the various sources of data, use `example_secrets.yaml` as a template. `secrets.yaml` is in the gitignore to lower the risk that it accidentally gets committed to git.

 ## Testing
 To run the default battery of smoke tests, just run pytest: